jjmontesl/ddd/README.md

 DDD(123) is a library for procedural generation of 2D and 3D geometries and scenes.

-DDD purpose is to provide a very expressive API for building and operating with shapes and models and at the same time closely reflect the hierarchy and metadata that usually needs to accompany your built 2D or 3D documents.
+DDD purpose is to provide an expressive API for building and manipulating shapes and models and at the same time reflect the hierarchy and metadata that usually needs to accompany your built 2D or 3D documents.

 DDD follows an object graph (or in 3D, a scene graph) approach.
 Documents (scenes)